logo

 Topics

-The Forage Value Index (FVI) was designed to help dairy farmers in New Zealand identify superior forages for their farm system by ranking different ryegrass species and cultivars.
-A four-year trial at Scott Farm evaluated the FVI under real-world farming conditions.
-The expectation was that high-FVI pastures would produce more dry matter, leading to increased milk production and profit, and lower production costs.
+The Forage Value Index (FVI) was designed to help dairy farmers in New Zealand identify the best forages for their farm system by ranking different ryegrass cultivars.
+The FVI validation trial was established in the Waikato to evaluate the FVI at farmlet scale.
+The expectation was that higher FVI pastures would produce more dry matter, leading to increased milk production and profit, and lower production costs.
+Results from the FVI validation trial showed that the economic advantage expected from the higher FVI cultivars selected from ryegrass DM yield measured at the plot scale, was not captured in this single farmlet scale trial.

 The two key components required to calculate the FVI of a cultivar are: